City Sprouts

+The mission of City Sprouts is to use urban agriculture as a platform to develop equitable food systems, provide educational opportunities, and build community.

 Through gardening with City Sprouts, students are provided the opportunity to develop employment skills.
-The Executive Director of City Sprouts is former Nebraska State Senator Carol Blood.

 History

 City Sprouts formed as a group in 1995, as a response to help foster community connection after a murder that had occurred in the Orchard Hill neighborhood.

-Michael V. McNealy was one of the founding members of City Sprouts.

 Events

 City Sprouts hosts regular events and workshops in the Learning Center, including classes on topics such as permaculture, and canning and preserving.

 One of the main fundraising events for City Sprouts each year is a Gala in the fall, frequently hosted at Lauritzen Gardens.